Frequently Asked Questions

 Of course!
 I have done collaborations through Instagram previously and I’m open to more collaborations with people or companies that I admire and have an interest in.
 Contact me and we’ll can discuss it.

 You can see updated lists of the different editions and all translations on the books' respective pages.
-Click here to see all the translations of Macramé, and here to see all the translations of Macramé 2.
+Click here to see all the translations of Macramé, here to see all the translations of Macramé 2 and here for all the translations of Macramé Accessories.

 I try to help out as much as I have time for!
-Before contacting me, check to see if it is a common question since I have gathered answers to common questions here (Macramé) and here (Macramé 2).
+Before contacting me, check to see if it is a common question since I have gathered answers to common questions underneath each book's page.
+Go to the book in question through this page.

 My first book is great for beginners, if I may say so myself! ;) I have heard back from many people who have told me that this book got them started on their personal macramé journey.
 However, there is still lots of room for developing of skills, so even if you have some of the basics down I am sure you will find that this book is still great for gaining some more in-depth knowledge and inspiration!